IBM/dsce-sample-apps/retail-business-intelligence/readme.md

 11. Hover over catalog `cos` -> click on `manage associations` and connect to `presto` engine.
 Check the presto and click on `Save and restart engine`.
 12. Navigate to `Data Manager` page.
 13. Click on `Create` -> `Create schema`
-14. Select Catalog `cos` and Name `retail`
-15. Navigate to `SQL` page.
+14. Navigate to `Query workspace` page from left side hamburger button in watsonx.data UI.
+15. You will have SQL query editor window/tab open.
-16. Execute attached queries in SQL page. <CoS_Queries.sql>
+16. Execute attached queries in SQL editor page.
+This query is written with catalog and schema name aliases, so you can execute it as is.[CoS_Queries.sql](./CoS_Queries.sql)
+17. Additionally if you want to run any other select statements other schema then in editor menubar select Catalog `cos` and Name `retail` from dropdown.

 ### Section 7 Setup PostgreSQL for data federation in watsonx.data

 1. Navigate to `Infrastructure Manager` in watsonx.data UI.
 (Continuation of step 10 of `Navigate to watsonx.data instance` section)
 2. Click on `Add Component` on top right corner.
-3. Select `Add database`
+3. Search with `PostgreSQL` in Add Component
-4. Provide below information
+4. Provide below in general information
-   Database type: `IBM PostgreSQL`
-   Database Name:
-   Display Name :
+   - Display Name : `Example: Your Database 01`
-   Hostname:
-   Port:
-   Username:
-   Password:
+   - Database Name: `Example: your_db_01` derived from [section 4](#section-4-provision-postgresql-instance)
+   - Hostname: `Example: your.hn.com, 1.23.456.789` derived from [section 4](#section-4-provision-postgresql-instance)
+   - Port: `Example: 1234` derived from [section 4](#section-4-provision-postgresql-instance)
+   - Username: `Enter your database username` derived from [section 4](#section-4-provision-postgresql-instance)
+   - Password: `Enter your database password` derived from [section 4](#section-4-provision-postgresql-instance)
-5. Toggle button to `Post is SSL enabled` and add/upload your certificate file.
+5. Toggle button to `Port is SSL enabled`,`Validate certificate`
-6. Test Connection
+6. Click on add/upload button to upload your SSL certificate file which derived from [section 4](#section-4-provision-postgresql-instance)
+7. Click on `Test Connection` to check database connectivity.
-7. Add Catalog Name `postgresql`.
+8. Add Catalog Name `postgresql`.
-8. Click on `Register`.
+9. Click on `Create`.
-9. Hover over catalog `postgresql` -> click on `manage associations` and connect to `presto` engine.
+10. Hover over catalog `postgresql` -> click on `manage associations` and connect to `presto` engine.

 ## Set up and launch application